bids-standard/bids-specification/src/index.md

 organize and describe data.

-This document defines the BIDS specification, which provides all of the details to implement BIDS.
+This document defines the BIDS specification, which provides all of the details to implement the standard.
 It includes the core specification as well as many extensions to specific brain imaging modalities, and increasingly also to other kinds of data.